Marcus Samuelsson: Media appearances

 In early 2010, he competed alongside 21 world-renowned chefs on Bravo's television series Top Chef Masters.
-Samuelsson won the competition, earning $115,000 for UNICEF's grassroots effort The Tap Project.
+Samuelsson won the competition, earning $100,000 for UNICEF's grassroots effort The Tap Project.
 In 2011, he was a contestant on the fourth season of The Next Iron Chef competing against nine other chefs for the opportunity to be designated an "Iron Chef" and appear regularly on Iron Chef America.
 Samuelsson was eliminated in the fifth episode, finishing in sixth place.

 After appearing consistently as a culinary judge on the Food Network show Chopped, Samuelsson competed in and won Chopped All Stars 2012: Judges Remix.
 He was awarded the grand prize of $50,000 for his charity, the Careers Through Culinary Arts Program.
 Samuelsson is a regular guest judge on Food Network shows Chopped, Chopped Junior, Beat Bobby Flay, Cooks vs. Cons, The Kitchen, and Star Plates.

 On 28 June 2012, Samuelsson was the subject of an extensive interview on Fresh Air with Terry Gross on NPR.

 In 2014, he made his debut as a judge on the second season of the American television series The Taste.

 In 2015, he appeared in an episode of Anthony Bourdain: Parts Unknown with Ethiopia being the focus of that episode's visit.

-Samuelsson appeared on 8 October 2016 episode of the radio show Wait Wait...
+Samuelsson appeared on 8 October 2016 in an episode of the radio show Wait Wait...
 Don't Tell Me!.
 He appeared on the Another Round podcast in June 2017.

 In 2016, Samuelsson began making occasional appearances in videos produced for BuzzFeed's Tasty video series mostly providing food demonstrations as well as making a guest appearance in an episode of BuzzFeed's flagship food series Worth It in a segment filmed at Red Rooster where his fried chicken was declared series creator Steven Lim's personal "Worth It winner".
 In August 2018, Samuelsson officially joined Tasty as executive chef-in-residence.

 In May 2017, Marcus Samuelsson appeared in the final episode of Undercover Boss to find and mentor new culinary talent.

 Samuelsson appears as himself in the 2018 movie Scooby-Doo! and the Gourmet Ghost.

-On April 22, 2019, Samuelsson appeared on Top Chef Canada Season 7, Episode 4 as a guest judge for a Nordic ingredients challenge.
+On 22 April 2019, Samuelsson appeared on Top Chef Canada Season 7, Episode 4 as a guest judge for a Nordic ingredients challenge.

-On October 13, 2020, Samuelsson was introduced as the global brand advisor for Bon Appétit.
+On 13 October 2020, Samuelsson was introduced as the global brand advisor for Bon Appétit.

+On 17 December 2022, Samuelson judged The Great Eyewitness News Holiday Cook-off.

 No Passport Required

 In July 2018, Samuelsson premiered a six-part series called No Passport Required on PBS.
 The series highlights and celebrates immigrant cultures and foods found in the United States.
 Samuelsson is both the host and executive producer of the series.

-In 2019, PBS announced that the series was renewed for a second six-episode season.
+In 2019, PBS announced that the series would be renewed for a second six-episode season.